Manifold Dimension Estimation via Local Graph Structure: Introduction

 Our main contributions are as follows:

-\begin{itemize} \item \textbf{Regression-based formulation.} We introduce a new framework that embeds manifold dimension estimation into a regression setting, allowing complex geometry and noise to be modeled without relying on direct geometric computation.
+\begin{itemize} \item \textbf{Regression-based formulation.} We introduce a new framework that casts manifold dimension estimation as a recursive regression problem, enabling the modeling of both complex geometry as well as noise and deviations.
 To the best of our knowledge, this perspective is novel in the manifold dimension estimation literature.

-\item \textbf{Representative estimators.} We instantiate the framework with two simple yet effective methods: quadratic embedding (\textbf{QE}), a second-order regression model capturing curvature effects, and total least squares (\textbf{TLS}), which addresses errors in both predictors and responses.
+\item \textbf{Representative estimators.} We instantiate the framework with two simple yet effective methods: quadratic embedding (\textbf{QE}), a second-order regression model that captures curvature effects, and total least squares (\textbf{TLS}), which further accounts for errors in both predictors and responses.

-\item \textbf{Improved stability and empirical performance.} By reframing dimension estimation as regression, the proposed approach achieves improved robustness and accuracy, particularly in small-sample settings and for manifolds with complex curvature.
+\item \textbf{Demonstrated superior performance.} By reframing dimension estimation as a regression problem, the proposed approach achieves improved robustness and accuracy, particularly in small-sample regimes and for manifolds with complex curvature.
 Extensive experiments on both synthetic and real-world datasets demonstrate that \textbf{QE} and \textbf{TLS} achieve competitive or superior performance compared to state-of-the-art methods. \end{itemize}

 The remainder of this article is organized as follows.
 Section~2 reviews fundamental manifold constructions and introduces our design framework.
-Section~3 presents the proposed estimators, followed by experimental results in Section~4.
+Section~3 presents the two proposed estimators in details, followed by experimental results and their discussion in Section~4.
 We conclude in Section~5.